databricks-industry-solutions/security-analysis-tool/docs/setup.md

    ```
  ![Git import](./images/git_import.png)
 * 5.Please confirm PyPI access is available
-   * Open the \<SATProject\>/otebooks/Includes/install_sat_sdk  and run on the cluster that was created in step 2.
+   * Open the \<SATProject\>/otebooks/Includes/install_sat_sdk  and run on the cluster that was created in the Step 2 above.
 Please make sure there are no errors.